brentley/appmeshworkshop/content/x-ray/xraycrystal.md

 done
 ```

-Access the ECS console and find the latest revision of your crystal task definition.
-Notice there are 3 containers declared, one for the crystal microservice, one for the envoy proxy and a third one for the X-Ray deamon.
+Access the ECS console and find the latest revision of your Crystal task definition.
+Notice there are 3 containers declared, one for the Crystal microservice, one for the Envoy proxy and a third one for the X-Ray deamon.

 Now access the AWS Admin console and go to the X-Ray service.
 Once in the X-Ray section of the console, select **Service Map** from the left hand side menu.
 Wait a few seconds for the service map to render.